shield02/alx-higher_level_programming/0x09-python-everything_is_object/README.md

 * 104-line4 - Int object pointed at is deleted
 * 104-line5 - Int created by executing last line of the script
 * 106-line1 - String objects created after executing first line
-* 106-line1 - String objects created after executing second line
+* 106-line2 - String objects created after executing second line
+* 106-line3 - String object pointed to by a is deleted